Structured Spectral Reasoning for Frequency-Adaptive Multimodal Recommendation

 To strengthen semantic alignment and structural integrity in the spectral space, we introduce a lightweight auxiliary objective called \emph{Spectral Contrastive Regularization (SCR)}.
 Although G-HSNO models frequency-aware graph signals in a structured manner, representations from different modalities can still be inconsistent or collapse within the same band because of noise or weak alignment.
 Intuitively, components that lie in the same band (for example, image and text embeddings at band $m$) should encode comparable global or local semantics.
 In practice, distributional heterogeneity can cause divergence or entanglement with unrelated spectral patterns.
 SCR addresses this by applying a contrastive loss that encourages intra-band cross-modal consistency while preserving separation across bands.
+Optionally, the same intra-band contrastive regularization can also be applied to user-side spectral components to further stabilize the spectral space.
 Formally, let $\mathbf{x}_v^{(m,\mathrm{img})}$ and $\mathbf{x}_v^{(m,\mathrm{txt})}$ denote the $m$-th band representations of item $v$ from image and text.
 These form a positive pair.
 Negatives are sampled from either different items $v'\neq v$ at the same band or from any item at different bands $m'\neq m$.
 The loss is

 where $\mathrm{sim}(\cdot,\cdot)$ is cosine similarity, $\tau>0$ is a temperature and $\mathbf{x}_{v'}^{(m',\cdot)}$ denotes a representation from either modality.
 This regularization aligns cross-modal signals within each band and enforces band-level discriminability.
 It introduces no extra inference cost and serves as a modular complement to the main objective.
 Our model is designed to be lightweight and efficient, with all frequency-aware modules implemented via sparse and batched operations.